raspberrypilearning/how-are-you/en/step_2.md

 --- task ---

+When the **Respondent** sprite receives the `broadcast`{:class="block3events"} message, it triggers the **Respondent** sprite's program to start, with the `when I receive`{:class="block3events"} block.

-Choose the language that you are most familiar with.
-The program will translate the respondent's message so that you can hear and read it.
+Type in a reply and choose the language that the respondent is most familiar with.
+Check that the program will then translate the respondent's message into your chosen language so that you can both read and hear it.
+You may need to change the number of seconds in the `say`{:class="block3looks"} block, depending on the length of the message.

 ```blocks3
 when I receive [message1 v]